12 Best User Feedback Plugins for WordPress in 2024

 • Collect an extensive range of data from customers from a simple contact form

-Pricing: starts with a free plan (5 forms, 100 submissions per month), up to a premium version at $39/mo, with custom plans for Enterprise clients.
+Pricing: Starts with a free plan (5 forms, 100 submissions per month), up to a premium version at $39/mo, with custom plans for Enterprise clients.

-7. FeedFocal
+7. JustFeedback

 WordPress feedback plugin to create and track GDPR-friendly NPS, CES, and CSAT surveys.